-There are more resources than ever for getting an English teaching job in Japan, but I made this guide to help get you a better paying job, not just anything going.
+There are more resources than ever for getting an English teaching job in Japan, and this guide will help get you a better paying job.

 First thing to note: there are two distinct times a year most companies hire English teachers.
 While many employers hire year-round in Japan, we recommend you pay special attention to the following two months for job hunting: